Texas Department of Criminal Justice

 The CID deputy director, Prison and Jail Operations, oversees six regional directors who are responsible for the management of institutional prisons and state jails throughout the state.
 This position is also responsible for the oversight of the Security Systems Department.

 Each of the six regional directors, in their respective geographical region, is responsible for a hierarchy of staff members who provide security at each prison unit and state jail.

-The mission of Security Systems is to provide technical assistance and operational support to the CID administration and correctional facilities in the areas of staffing, surveillance, armory, technology research, budget, operational/incident reviews and field/kennel operations.
+The mission of Security Systems is to provide technical assistance and operational support to the CID administration and correctional facilities in the areas of staffing, surveillance, armory, technology and research, budget, operational/incident reviews and field/kennel operations.

-The CID deputy director, Management Operations, provides oversight of Correctional Training and Staff Development, Plans & Operations, the Safe Prisons Program Management Office, the Community Liaison Office and the Security Threat Group Management Office.
+The CID deputy director, Management Operations, provides oversight of Correctional Training and Staff Development, Plans and Operations, the Safe Prisons Program Management Office, the Community Liaison Office and the Security Threat Group Management Office.